 - 21 CFR Part 11 and Annex 11 (FDA)

+.
 Another benefit of Azure Government is that applications created for Azure work natively on Azure Government.
 Azure Government includes a broad spectrum of Azure services, including IaaS, PaaS, Storage, VNETs, Azure Active Directory and SQL DB.
 As new features and compliance standards are added to Azure Government, we will continue to communicate them from this blog.
+Specifically for government,

 - Audio & Video Surveillance - Microsoft Azure Government provides the capabilities and infrastructure to operate a cloud-based video platform for live events and video on demand, including streaming coupled with real-time alerts and monitoring for essential workloads in public safety/law enforcement.